pingidentity/terraform-provider-pingone/docs/resources/authorize_editor_rule.md

 ### Required

-- `effect_settings` (Attributes) An object that specifies configuration settings that determine how the children are combined to produce an outcome for the policy. (see [below for nested schema](#nestedatt--effect_settings))
+- `effect_settings` (Attributes) An object that specifies configuration settings that determine how child rules are combined to produce an outcome for the policy. (see [below for nested schema](#nestedatt--effect_settings))
 - `environment_id` (String) The ID of the environment to configure the Authorize editor rule in.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.
 - `name` (String) A string that specifies a user-friendly name for the authorization rule.
 The value must be unique.